konveyor/konveyor.github.io/content/Move2Kube/Tutorials/createWINcontainersNET.md

   podman
 ```

 5. Select runtime of choice.
-In this case, we select `docker`.
+In this case, select `docker`.

 > **Note:** At this point, the default port `8080` is detected and the user is prompted whether to expose this port.